Recognition of same-sex unions in Singapore: Restrictions

 (b) is based on such a definition of marriage.

 (4) Nothing in Part 4 invalidates an exercise of executive authority before, on or after the date of commencement of the Constitution of the Republic of Singapore (Amendment No. 3) Act 2022 by reason that the exercise is based on a definition of marriage as a union between a man and a woman.

 In June 2024, a same-sex couple, Andee Chua, 34, and Hugo Liu, 37, held a marriage ceremony in the Central Area, though the marriage lacks legal recognition.
 "Celebrating our wedding here allows us to share this special moment with the people we love in the place that feels like home.
 By having our wedding in Singapore, we are contributing to the visibility of same-sex relationships.
 Visibility and positive representation are very important to our community since we don't get much of that in mainstream media", said the couple.
+In 2026, activists called for the legalization of same-sex marriage at the annual Pink Dot rally.

 Public opinion

 According to a 2013 survey by the Institute of Policy Studies, some 75% of Singaporeans opposed same-sex marriage.
 A survey conducted by the same polling organization between August 2018 and January 2019 revealed that Singaporean society was still largely conservative but becoming more supportive of LGBT rights.
-The survey showed that more than 20% of people said that sexual relations between adults of the same sex were not wrong at all or not wrong most of the time, a rise of about 10% from 2013.
+The survey showed that more than 20% of people believed that sexual relations between adults of the same sex were not wrong "at all" or not wrong "most of the time", a rise of about 10% from 2013.
 Around 27% felt the same way about same-sex marriage (up from 15% in 2013) and 30% did so about same-sex couples adopting a child (up from 24% in 2013).

 In 2019, a poll conducted by YouGov showed that 34% of Singaporeans supported same-sex civil partnerships, while 43% opposed its legalization, and the remaining 23% were uncertain.
 Support was more notable among younger respondents: 50% of people aged 18 to 34 supported civil partnerships and 20% were opposed.
 In contrast, only 22% of those aged 55 and over supported.
 41% of university degree holders agreed with the legalisation of same-sex partnerships, whereas only 26% of respondents without a university degree were in favour.
 Of those who considered themselves "very much" religious, only 23% supported civil partnerships.
 51% of people who considered themselves "not at all" religious expressed support.
 Apart from irreligious people, majority support for same-sex partnerships was also found in respondents who identified as LGBT (71% against 22%) and those who personally knew a person in a same-sex relationship (52% against 33%).